Conversion rate optimization (CRO) may be something that you’ve mastered ages ago.

 And this helped them correct their website issues more effectively.

-These are five of the best practices for conversion rate optimization that you should prepare for in 2022.
+These are five of the best practices for conversion rate optimization that you should prepare.

 As always, it’s all about prioritizing your customers’ experiences and anticipating their needs and expectations.